brunoricardodados/brunoricardodados/README.md

 Based in São Paulo/SP, I am a professional with over 10 years of experience in multinational companies, operating at the strategic intersection of business and technology.

 My passion lies in technology!
-I am currently pursuing an MBA in Data Science & Artificial Intelligence, applying Machine Learning (NLP) and predictive algorithms to solve real business problems.
+I am currently pursuing an MBA in Data Science & Artificial Intelligence, applying Machine Learning W/ algorithms to solve real business problems.
 I also work on automating data workflows to reduce manual effort and increase the reliability of analytics delivery.

-In Data Engineering with Databricks, I focus on building scalable data pipelines.
+In Data Engineering, I focus on building scalable data pipelines.

 <p align="left">
     <a href="https://www.linkedin.com/in/bruno-ricardo-27a64128/">